micmejia/bible-dump/AMPC/Luke/Luke 3.md

-And he went into all the country round about the Jordan, preaching a baptism of repentance ([^b]of hearty amending of their ways, with abhorrence of past wrongdoing) unto the forgiveness of sin.
+And he went into all the country round about the Jordan, preaching a baptism of repentance (of hearty amending of their ways, with abhorrence of past wrongdoing) unto the forgiveness of sin.